Rokasl/CS408_project/report/source/12_chapter_5.md

 ### Possible improvements

-* Providing more statistics at the end;
+* Providing more statistics when all tests are finished running;
-* Timestamping tests, letting the user know how much time it took to run individual tests and all of them together;
+* Timestamp tests, letting the user know how much time it took to run individual tests and all of them together;
-* Improve performance by not trying to launch programs which do not compile.
+* Improve performance by not trying to launch programs which fail to compile by Frankjnr compiler.

 ## Possible improvements